+Introduction

-Introduction So-Mo influence choice and behaviour at scale.
+So-Mo influence choice and behaviour at scale.

 Our team of behavioural scientists, data scientists, ethnographers and creatives bring unparalleled understanding of the science of decision-making, making us uniquely positioned to help you navigate the challenges of a complex and rapidly changing world.

 We are particularly proud of our framework THIS, created to bridge the gap between the more 'academic' side of behavioural science and the need for real-world impact at pace.

 If you are looking to influence choice and behaviour at scale, then So-Mo is the perfect partner.

+Nicola Wass CEO So-Mo

+Behavioural Interventions

-Nicola Wass CEO So-Mo Behavioural Interventions These examples have included trials to accurately measure efficacy.
+These examples have included trials to accurately measure efficacy.

+Registered in England: 9104338.

+Funded by Birmingham City Council, Transport for West Midlands and the Road Safety Trust

-Fasten Up Your Future Birmingham City Council (BCC) The challenge East Birmingham was experiencing very high casualty figures.
+East Birmingham was experiencing very high casualty figures.
 Birmingham City Council (BCC) thought that young men speeding in high performance cars, were the root cause.

-Behavioural Analysis When we interrogated collision data, alongside evidence from community interviews, we discovered that; whilst young men driving high performance cars were visible and annoying to residents, the actual number of casualties attributable to them was very small.
+When we interrogated collision data, alongside evidence from community interviews, we discovered that; whilst young men driving high performance cars were visible and annoying to residents, the actual number of casualties attributable to them was very small.

 The real reason this area had higher deaths and injuries was explained by a very large number of passenger casualties.
 This suggested that passengers were not wearing seatbelts.

 To test this, we observed seatbelt use at casualty hotspots.
 An observation of 507 vehicles uncovered a startling disparity.

 Nationally, the rate of non seatbelt wearing is around 6% (all occupants DfT 2021).

 In East Birmingham, the rate of non wearing rose to 38%, a staggering 6 times higher.

 Our hypothesis was correct.

 Sociodemographic analysis uncovered that most of these casualties were experienced by people of South Asian origin peaking at ages 16-24.
 BCC asked us to focus on this age group.

-We undertook a review of prior national campaigns to try to understand reasons for the disparity.
+We undertook a review of prior national campaigns to try to understand reasons for the disparity in wearing rate.
 This revealed two things, first, every prior campaign had used 'emotion' as the primary device or 'lever' to promote seatbelt wearing.
 Second, the campaign actors were overwhelmingly white.